 In 2017, the FTC reports receiving nearly 7.2 million complaints from people on the Do Not Call registry who received unwanted robocalls or live calls.
 That represents around a 34% increase from the year before!

 In one example, con artists can pop up the name of your bank on your caller ID.
 If you answer the call, you’ll be told there’s a problem with your account and then need to verify info.
 Don’t do it; any account info you divulge can be used to breach your account.

 In other instances, con artists are even popping up the names of charities on your caller ID to con you into giving them money.

 Caller ID is not the protection you once thought.
-So if a call comes in and you don’t recognize the number or name, let it go to voicemail.
-If the caller claims to be from your bank, don’t give out any info.
-Call back at a number you know to be valid for your bank and determine if there are in fact any problems with your account.
+So, if a call comes in and you don’t recognize the number or name, let it go to voicemail.
+If the caller claims to be from your bank or Social Security Administration, don’t give out any info.
+Call back at a number you know to be valid for your bank or the SSA (800-772-1213) and determine if there are in fact any problems with your account.

 Senior citizens are at particular risk to caller ID spoofs that may come in to a landline phone.
 But the spoofs aren’t limited to landlines; they’re now on cell phones too.